practicaltech/TechFest/2021/gathering_5/README.md

   <dt>Defition</dt>
     <dd>Signals are "time-varying 'quantities' which convey some sort of information.
 In electrical engineering the quantity that's time-varying is usually voltage (if not that, then usually current).
 So when we talk about signals, <b>just think of them as a voltage that's changing over time</b>" <a href="https://learn.sparkfun.com/tutorials/analog-vs-digital/all#:~:text=time-varying%20%22quantities%22%20which%20convey%20some%20sort%20of%20information.%20In%20electrical%20engineering%20the%20quantity%20that%27s%20time-varying%20is%20usually%20voltage%20(if%20not%20that%2C%20then%20usually%20current).%20So%20when%20we%20talk%20about%20signals%2C%20just%20think%20of%20them%20as%20a%20voltage%20that%27s%20changing%20over%20time.">(Spark Fun).</a></dd>
 </dl>
-For our purposes, a signal is a change in voltage.
+<i>For our purposes, a signal is a change in voltage over time</i>
 <br>

 ### 2. Digital

 Digital is discrete and finite.
-When combined with our previous definition, a digital signal is a voltage that changes between a set of discrete values over time.
-Before we go any further with a definition we'll go back to a circuit we put together last week to illustrate the concept.
+When combined with our previous definition, a <b>digital signal</b> is a voltage that changes between a set of discrete values over time.
+Before we go any further with a definition, we'll go back to a circuit we put together last week to illustrate the concept.

 **Materials:** Jumper wires (included in kit), a button (included in kit), breadboard (included in kit), Arduino Mega2560 (included in kit), computer (with Arduino IDE installed), and USB to USB A/B cable (included in kit).